 The Foundational Criteria for Medical Necessity

-- Site-of-Service Appropriateness: Can the care be safely and effectively provided in a less intensive setting (e.g., outpatient vs. inpatient)?
+- Site-of-Service Appropriateness: Can care be safely and effectively provided in a less intensive setting (e.g., outpatient vs. inpatient)?

 The Step-by-Step Determination Process

-- Independent External Review: If a member appeals a denial, state and federal laws (under the ACA) often grant the right to an independent, third-party review, whose decision is usually binding on the insurer.
+- Independent External Review: If a member appeals a denial, state and federal laws (under the ACA) often grant the right to an independent third-party review, whose decision is usually binding on the insurer.

 Key Tools and Guidelines Used by Insurers